MicrosoftLearning/mslearn-postgresql/Instructions/Labs/16-implement-graph-rag.md

 1. Throughout this exercise, you authenticate to Azure OpenAI using **one** of two methods.
 Choose the one that applies to your environment and follow only those instructions at each step:

     - **API keys** — use a key copied from the Azure portal (works in most environments).
-    - **Managed identity** — use Azure AD token-based authentication (required when API keys are disabled at the organization level).
+    - **Managed identity** — use Microsoft Entra ID token-based authentication (required when API keys are disabled at the organization level).

     If you're using **managed identity**, run the following commands now to set it up if you haven't already.
 Otherwise skip to the next step.